 So first, I needed to research games (demos don’t count because they are created under entirely different set of restrictions and needs) that were considered as having “best of the C64 art”, which of course were, to me: Last Ninja Trilogy and all those sports games by Epyx.
 (I do like Myth very much as well, as it has graphics by Bob Stevenson- but Last Ninja and Epyx games are closer to Undead in their perspective angle, so I will focus on them)

 Looking at them, I made several observations.
-Last Ninja 1 did not bother much with antialiasing or shading; graphics were primarily aimed to be illustrative; it didn’t matter if a tree or a rock was done with 1-2 or 3 colors, as long as their shapes were not blocky in appearance, as it usually was with character set-generated graphics.
+Last Ninja 1 did not bother much with antialiasing or shading; graphics were primarily aimed to be illustrative; it didn’t matter if a tree or a rock was done with 1-2 or 3 colors, as long as their shapes were not blocky in appearance.
+As Last Ninja’s backgrounds were made with bitmaps, they could afford have larger, more illustrative and detailed look that was less blocky than other games that employed character set-generated graphics.